erikw/nestedtext-ruby/spec/fixtures/normal/page5.md

 # Fixture

-A term can have custom display name: {% glossary term_with_url, display: term alt display name %}.
+A term can have custom display name: {% nestedtext term_with_url, display: term alt display name %}.